Creating an aiR for Review project

 - Group similar criteria together when you can.
 For example, if an RFP asks for “emails pertaining to X” and “documents pertaining to X,” write “emails or documents pertaining to X.”

-Filling out the Key Documents tab
+Key Documents tab

-If you chose Relevance and Key as the Analysis Type, you will see the Key Documents tab.
+If you chose Relevance and Key Documents as the Analysis Type, you will see the Key Documents tab.
 This defines the fields and criteria used for determining if a document is "hot" or key to the case.

 To fill out the Key Documents tab: